Mississippi River: Mixing with salt water

 Denser salt water from the Gulf of Mexico forms a salt wedge along the river bottom near the mouth of the river, while fresh water flows near the surface.
 In drought years, with less fresh water to push it out, salt water can travel many miles upstream—64 mi in 2022—contaminating drinking water supplies and requiring the use of desalination.
-The United States Army Corps of Engineers constructed "saltwater sills" or "underwater levees" to contain this 1988, 1999, 2012, and 2022.
+The United States Army Corps of Engineers constructed "saltwater sills" or "underwater levees" to contain this in 1988, 1999, 2012, and 2022.
 This consists of a large mound of sand spanning the width of the river 55 feet below the surface, allowing fresh water and large cargo ships to pass over.

 Fresh river water flowing from the Mississippi into the Gulf of Mexico does not mix into the salt water immediately.
 The images from NASA's MODIS show a large plume of fresh water, which appears as a dark ribbon against the lighter-blue surrounding waters.
 These images demonstrate that the plume did not mix with the surrounding sea water immediately.
 Instead, it stayed intact as it flowed through the Gulf of Mexico, into the Straits of Florida, and entered the Gulf Stream.
 The Mississippi River water rounded the tip of Florida and traveled up the southeast coast to the latitude of Georgia before finally mixing in so thoroughly with the ocean that it could no longer be detected by MODIS.